Pyrotheum1702/Web-Development-Self-Taught-Document/12-data-structure-and-algorithms/README.md

             - Index of 6 is 2:
             - `2*2+1 = 5` -> `array[5] = 8`
             - `2*2+2 = 6` -> `array[6] = 11`
+# Binary Tree Data Structure
+1. Lesson content:
+  - Binary Tree Data Structure
+  - Binary Search Tree
+2. What i learned:
+  - A tree data structure is a hierarchical structure that is used to represent and organize data in a way that is easy to navigate and search.
+It is a collection of nodes that are connected by edges(pointer) and has a hierarchical relationship between the nodes.
+The topmost node of the tree is called the root, and the nodes below it are called the child nodes.
+A Recursive structure.
+  - Binary Tree is defined as a tree data structure where each node has at most 2 children.
+  - Binary search tree is binary tree but with the nodes that are sorted by these rule:
+    - the child node on the left must have the value that is smaller than the parent node value
+    - the child node on the right must have the value that is greater than the parent node value
+  - Each node of a Binary Tree contains the following parts:
+    - Data / Value
+    - Reference to left child node
+    - Reference to right child node
+  - The tree can be traversed by deciding on a sequence to visit each node.
+There are three ways which we use to traverse a tree:
+    - In-order Traversal
+    - Pre-order Traversal
+    - Post-order Traversal